Showing posts with label Shoot 'em ups - Isometric. Show all posts

 B-movie gaming

-Oh no, evil Reptilons are hell-bent on destroying us humans and have taken hold of Planet X. They've enslaved much of the population and forced them to build a robot army for an invasion.
-Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue every cute girl, and save the day.
+Evil Reptilons are hell-bent on destroying us humans and taking hold of Planet X. They've enslaved much of the population, forcing them to build a robot army for an invasion.
+Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue cute girls, and save the day.

-Robot Monsters is played in a fashion similar to other 3D isometric games; imagine a pinch Buck Rogers with a dollop of Gauntlet and you get the idea.
+Robot Monsters is played in a fashion similar to other 3D isometric games you might have seen, going back to the days of Knight Lore.
+Imagine a pinch of Buck Rogers with a dollop of Gauntlet, and you get the idea.
 The goal is to rescue the humans, without forgetting those held in stasis pods!
-Along the way are traps designed for us soft fleshy humans: sharp spikes, rotating chunks of metal, and electric floor panels.
+Along the way are traps designed for us, soft fleshy humans: sharp spikes, rotating chunks of metal, and electric floor panels.

 All this is going on whilst Planet X constantly spawns enemy robots.
-Yes, the alien hoard is relentless so you better be quick on the trigger otherwise you will be overrun.
+Yes, the alien horde is relentless, so you'd better be quick on the trigger, otherwise you will be overrun.
 It's insane, but it works.
-It's like you're living a B-Movie yourself!
+And it works better than other games that employ the same mechanic because it's manageable and playable.

-We have a powerful weapon that is a great tool for quick kills.
-But, refrain from overuse otherwise, it is less effective...
-Thankfully, it can be charged by collecting the green blobs that a dead robot might leave behind.
-There are also bombs - hit the shift key and they detonate killing anything within your vicinity.
-Even the captives so, be careful.
+We're not going to sit back and take this invasion lightly.
+Armed with a powerful weapon that is great for quick kills.
+However, refrain from overuse; otherwise, it is less effective.
+Thankfully, it can be charged by collecting the green blobs that a dead robot might leave behind after dying.
+There are also bombs - hit the shift key and they detonate.
+That kills anything nasty within your vicinity - even the captives, so be careful.

-There are bonus stages along a canal route that appear after a few levels with extra bonuses.
-Not essential to your overall progress and I wasn't too eager about them.
-The big Reptilon boss will first seem an impossible opponent but there is a cunning way to avoid it by using a few bombs and a little joystick waggling!!
+There are bonus stages along a canal route after a few levels, and they feature many extra bonuses.
+These aren't essential to your overall progress.
+Also, I wasn't too eager about them because I wanted to get playing the main game.
+The big Reptilon boss will first seem an impossible opponent, but there is a cunning way to avoid it by using a few bombs and a little joystick waggling!!
 Just ask me if you need any help.

-I know, I know, you wanna see some more screenshots from the intro.
+I know, I know, you want more screenshots from the intro.
 Well, you're in luck...

 Next-Gen aesthetics!

-Well, yes and no. Back in the day, I remember being blown away by the comical artwork, which still looks great.
-In-game, I adore the isometric 3D viewpoint which I think is perfect, and the entire environment has superb attention to detail.
-The alien hoard is varied and excellent - my favourite being the biscuit-looking guys lol.
-They're not biscuits of course, but I think they're cute!
-And that's this game to a tea, it's different and loves to be different.
+Back in the day, I remember being blown away by the comical artwork, which still looks great.
+In-game, I adore the isometric 3D viewpoint, which is perfect, and the entire environment has superb attention to detail.
+The Alien Hoard is varied and excellent - my favourite being the biscuit-looking guys lol.
+They're not biscuits, of course, but they are cute!
+That's this game to a tee; it's different and loves to be different.
 It works perfectly.

 Don't run away.
-Come back, there are girls to be rescued and robots to destroy!
+Come back, there are girls to be rescued and robots to kill!

 The CryptO'pinion?

-You know folks, I have really enjoyed playing this great game again after all these years.
-This is one of those shooters that is stuffed to the brim with originality and frantic metallic mayhem.
-Running around shooting everything is totally demented and all done with a comical personality using great characters.
+I have really enjoyed playing this great game again after all these years.
+This is one of those shooters stuffed to the brim with originality and frantic metallic mayhem.
+Running around killing everything is totally demented and done with a comical personality, using great characters.
 This is a superb isometric shooter.

-It's just as much fun to play today as it was back in 1990.
-An iconic 16-bit shooter and I love it to bits!!
+It's as much fun to play today as it was in 1990.
+Such an iconic 16-bit shooter, and I love it to bits!!